Charles Gaines (American football)

-Charles Gaines, Jr. (born October 3, 1992) is a former American football cornerback.
-He played college football at Louisville.
+Charles Gaines Jr. (born October 3, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Louisville Cardinals.

-High school
+Early life

 Gaines attended Miami Central High School in Miami, Florida, where he was part of the same graduating class as teammates Rakeem Cato, Tommy Shuler, Durell Eskridge and Devonta Freeman.
 As a senior, he helped lead his team to a class 6-A state title, recording a second quarter interception which he returned for a touchdown.

 Considered a three-star recruit by Rivals.com, he was rated as the 43rd best wide receiver prospect of his class.
 On September 26, 2010, he accepted a scholarship and committed to the University of Louisville.

 College career

 Gaines redshirted as a true freshman in 2011, after enrolling early in January 2011 with Teddy Bridgewater.
 In 2012, as a wide receiver, he caught 11 passes for 172 yards and one touchdown, but missed the final five games of the season due to a suspension, his second one that year.
 He returned to the team in April 2013, where he was moved to cornerback.
 He played in all 13 games, making 11 starts.
 He recorded 22 tackles and a team leading five interceptions, and earned first-team All-American Athletic Conference (AAC) honors.
 In 2014, he started 11 games for the Cardinals, recording 36 tackles with two interceptions.

-Following the season, he announced he would forgo his remaining eligibility and enter the 2015 NFL Draft.
+Following the season, he announced he would forgo his remaining eligibility and enter the 2015 NFL draft.

 Professional career

 Cleveland Browns

-Gaines drafted by the Cleveland Browns in the sixth round, 189th overall, of the 2015 NFL Draft.
+Gaines drafted by the Cleveland Browns in the sixth round, 189th overall, of the 2015 NFL draft.
 On May 10, 2015, Gaines signed a four-year, $2.402 million contract with the Browns, which included a $122,137 signing bonus.
 On September 3, 2016, he was released by the Browns.

 Buffalo Bills

-On December 7, 2016, Gaines was signed to the Bills' practice squad.
+On December 7, 2016, Gaines was signed to the practice squad of the Buffalo Bills.
 He signed a reserve/future contract with the Bills on January 2, 2017.
 Gaines was waived by the Bills on May 25, 2017.

 Jacksonville Jaguars

 On July 31, 2017, Gaines signed with the Jacksonville Jaguars.
-He was waived/injured on August 20, 2017 and placed on injured reserve.
+He was waived/injured on August 20, 2017, and placed on injured reserve.
 He was released on August 25, 2017.